pop-os/virtualbox/src/VBox/ValidationKit/testboxscript/win/readme.txt

-        for /L %i in (6000,1,6100) do netsh firewall add portopening TCP %i "VRDP %i" for /L %i in (5000,1,5032) do netsh firewall add portopening TCP %i "NetPerf %i TCP" for /L %i in (5000,1,5032) do netsh firewall add portopening UDP %i "NetPerf %i UDP"
+        for /L %i in (6000,1,6100) do netsh firewall add portopening TCP %i "VRDP %i" for /L %i in (5000,1,5032) do netsh firewall add portopening TCP %i "NetPerf %i TCP" for /L %i in (5000,1,5032) do netsh firewall add portopening UDP %i "NetPerf %i UDP" netsh firewall set icmpsetting type=ALL

+11b.
+Set a hostname which the test script can resolve to the host's IP address.

-20. Setup time server to "wei01-time.de.oracle.com" and update date/time.
+12. Setup time server to "wei01-time.de.oracle.com" and update date/time.

-21. Activate windows. "https://linserv.de.oracle.com/vbox/wiki/MSDN Volume License Keys"
+13. Activate windows. "https://linserv.de.oracle.com/vbox/wiki/MSDN Volume License Keys"

+14. Windows 2012 R2: If you experience mouse pointer problems connecting with rdesktop, open the mouse pointer settings and disable mouse pointer shadow.

+15. Enable RDP access by opening "System Properties" and selecting "Allow remote connections to this computer" in the "Remote" tab.
+Ensure that "Allow connections only from computers running Remote Desktop with Network Level Authentication" is not checked or rdesktop can't access it.

+    W10: Make old rdesktop connect:
+         \HKLM\SYSTEM\CurrentControlSet\Control\Terminal Server\WinStations\RDP-Tcp\SecurityLayer
+         Change DWORD Hex '2' -> '1'

+15b.
+While you're in "System Properties", in the "Hardware" tab, button
+    "Driver Signing" tell it to ignore logo testing requirements.

+    W10: Doesn't exist any more.

+The install (as user vbox):

-22. Disable loading CONIME.
+16. Disable loading CONIME.
 Set "HKEY_CURRENT_USER\Console\LoadConIme" to 0.

-23. Windows 2012 R2: If you experience mouse pointer problems connecting with rdesktop, open the mouse pointer settings and disable mouse pointer shadow.

-The install:

-23. Unzip (/ copy) the content of the testboxscript-*.zip to C:\testboxscript.
+17. Unzip (/ copy) the content of the testboxscript-*.zip to C:\testboxscript.

-24. Copy C:\testboxscript\testboxscript\win\autoexec-testbox.cmd to C:\.
+18. Copy C:\testboxscript\testboxscript\win\autoexec-testbox.cmd to C:\.

-25. Create a shortcut to C:\autoexec-testbox.cmd and drag it into "Start" -> "All Programs" -> "Startup".
+19. Create a shortcut to C:\autoexec-testbox.cmd and drag it into "Start" -> "All Programs" -> "Startup".

+    W10: Find startup folder by hitting Win+R and entering "shell:startup".

-26. If this is an Intel box and the CPU is capable of Nested Paging, edit C:\autoexec-testbox.cmd and append '--nested-paging'
+20. If this is an Intel box and the CPU is capable of Nested Paging, edit C:\autoexec-testbox.cmd and append '--nested-paging'

 That's currently it.